darkoverlordofdata/cookbook/_recipes/thai curry.markdown

 ---
 Thai Coconut Curry

-1 lbShrimp or Chicken
+1 lb Shrimp or Chicken

-1Shallot
+1 Shallot

-1 cloveGarlic
+1 clove Garlic

-3 tbsCurry Paste
+3 tbs Curry Paste

 1 can Coconut Milk

-1-3 tspFish Sauce, to taste
+1-3 tsp Fish Sauce, to taste

-1Lime, juice of
+1 Lime, juice of

 If using chicken cut into chunks and brown, remove from pan